dogoodbenice/bonneville/src/content/blog-post-good-lists.md

 description: A living set of bookmarks that I think are somewhat good.
 date: 2021-02-16
 path: /open-good-list
-featuredImage: ./images/dark-sky.jpg
+featuredImage: ./images/opengoodlist.png
-featuredImageAlt: "Dark abstract shapes"
+featuredImageAlt: "Open abstract shapes"
 tags: ["data", "culture", "technology","productivity","short"]
 author: With thanks to the creators of each link
 ---